telus/tds-core/packages/ResponsiveImage/ResponsiveImage.md

 suit different screen sizes.
 This can also be used to provide compressed files or alternate formats based on device to help reduce download size.

-Similarily to the Image component:
+Similarly to the Image component:

 - We recommend not to resize or crop images in the browser
 - Image optimization should be done BEFORE rendering